A2U8C/DS164_A2M/README.md

 ![Your tracker](Images/Track.jpeg)

-- To track the path of a particular officer.
+- This feature is used To track the path followed by a particular officer to ensure their safety.
-- One can also share his trip to other officers in an emergency.
+- The location of the officer is visible only to the higher officers.

 ## 3. Diary maintenance